Training for Investigators

 The use of animals in research, testing and education is subject to a multitude of laws, policies, regulations and standards.
 Two such laws/policies include the Animal Welfare Act (AWA) and the Public Health Service (PHS) policy, which require documentation that personnel are appropriately trained in animal care and use.
 All personnel conducting research with vertebrate animals must be appropriately qualified and trained before working with animals.

-The Principal Investigator (PI) is responsible for providing documentation that all personnel listed in a protocol have completed the required animal care and use training, and that the certificates of completion are included with the protocol when submitted (or that the certificates of completion are on file in the ORSP office).
+The Principal Investigator (PI) is responsible for providing documentation that all personnel listed in a protocol have completed the required animal care and use training, and that the certificates of completion are included with the protocol when submitted for initial review.

 - Animal Care and Use Trainings via CITI